Interdisciplinary Collaborations at Berkeley and Beyond

-Digital Humanities at BerkeleyDigital Humanities at Berkeley creates and facilitates digitally driven research and pedagogy on campus.
-DH’s grants, consultations, courses, and summer institute allow faculty and students to integrate digital tools into humanist practice.
-Funded by the Mellon Foundation, Digital Humanities at Berkeley promotes the thoughtful application of digital technology to knowledge creation, updating the critical skill set and professional horizons of a liberal arts education.
+Digital Humanities creates and facilitates digitally driven research and pedagogy.
+Its grants, consultations, courses, and summer institute allow faculty and students to integrate digital tools into humanist practice.
+It promotes the thoughtful application of digital technology to knowledge creation, updating the critical skill set and professional horizons of a liberal arts education.